Aaliyah: Early life

 Aaliyah attended Detroit schools and believed she was well-liked, but she was teased for her short stature.
 By age 15, however, she came to love her height.
 Her mother told her to be happy she was small and complimented her.
-Although some children disliked Aaliyah, she determined, "You always have to deal with people who are jealous, but there were so few it didn't even matter.
+Although some children disliked her, she determined that "you always have to deal with people who are jealous, but there were so few it didn't even matter.
 The majority of kids supported me, which was wonderful."
 Even in her adult life, she considered herself small.
-She had "learned to accept and love" herself and added: "the most important thing is to think highly of yourself because if you don't, no one else will."
+She "learned to accept and love" herself and added that "the most important thing is to think highly of yourself because if you don't, no one else will."

-During her audition for acceptance to the Detroit High School for the Fine and Performing Arts, Aaliyah sang "Ave Maria" in Latin.
-Aaliyah held a 4.0 grade-point average when graduating from high school.
-She reflected: "I wanted to keep that 4.0.
+During Aaliyah's audition for acceptance to the Detroit High School for the Fine and Performing Arts, she sang "Ave Maria" in Latin.
+She held a 4.0 grade-point average when graduating from high school, stating that "I wanted to keep that 4.0.
 Being in the industry, you know, I don't want kids to think, 'I can just sing and forget about school.'
 I think it's very important to have an education, and even more important to have something to fall back on."
-She considered a future career teaching music, music history or drama if she did not make a living as a recording artist because, as she reasoned, "when you pick a career it has to be something you love."
+She considered a future career teaching music, music history or drama if she did not make a living as a recording artist because "when you pick a career it has to be something you love."